toxyl/sonica-bundle/README.md

 ### ...
 Stereo Control (ns_ssc)
 **Version**: 1.0.1

-Wanna mess with your stereo signal?
-Well, here you go.
-This can be useful to widen a signal, or to add some noise to it, or to do both at once.
+This allows you to pan and mix your input signal with either the mid or the side signal which allows a wide range of manipulation for your stereo field.
+Useful for spatial effects, mix separation and audio restoration.

 ### ...
 Signal Meter (ns_ssm)
 **Version**: 1.0.0

+Admit it, sometimes you just want to know what your audio looks like, right?
+Well, I do because that helps me to hone in on problems and it looks cool, too.
+This plugin is the third generation of my AudioAnalyzers ([v1](https://stash.reaper.fm/v/28703/NovaSonica%20-%20SonicAnalyzer%20-%202016-10-23.rar), [v2](https://stash.reaper.fm/v/16173/NovaSonica%20AudioAnalzer.rar)).
+I've rebuild all components to be scalable and make as much as possible of the available space.
+As such you can scale it to a small size where it will only show a spectrum, the history of phase, left and right signal, and a goniometer.
+But scale it up and it will also display a spectrogram.
+Hovering over the spectrum and spectrograph you can see some information about that spot like frequency, tone name and current volume.
+If you keep you mouse pressed it will show you markers for overtones which you can, for example, use to find dominant frequencies / tones.

 ### ...
 Stereo Polish (ns_ssm)
 **Version**: 1.0.1

+Wanna mess with your stereo signal?
+Well, here you go.
+This can be useful to widen a signal, or to add some noise to it, or to do both at once.